unicef/publicgoods-toolkit/procurement.md

 stability.
 Vendors find themselves unable to make the long-term commitments needed to hire long-term employees instead of ad-hoc contractors tend not to stay as long.
 That raises their costs, which of course eventually raises costs for your agency.
 Modular contracts can cause additional staffing complexity for vendors as well (see below, Vendor Staffing).
-[LINK]
+(TBD LINK)

 For these reasons, we suggest that agencies engaged in modular contracting place those contract modules in larger Master Services